szepeviktor/debian-server-tools/webserver/PHP-development.md

 - Leave environment settings to the server, and check environment (php-env-check.php)
 - Move resource-intensive tasks to cron jobs/workers
 - Store and calculate dates, times in UTC and display it in the user's timezone
-- Develop maintenance (e.g. deploy, import, export) tools for the command line
+- Develop simple maintenance tools (e.g. deploy, import, export) for the command line

 ### Parts of an application